Deployment Guide¶

 It should look similar to:

-Create MinIO users¶
+3: Create MinIO users¶

-Then create the users in another terminal:
+Then run in another terminal:

 This reads .this-session-members.json, adds MinIO credentials for each participant, and writes the updated data back to the same file.